-33. Money was misappropriated from the Sextant Funds for Spork's benefit in two ways: (i) Spork caused the Sextant Funds to transfer money to Riambel Holding S.A. ("Riambel"), Spork's holding company, with no legal basis; and (ii) Spork took money from the Sextant Canadian Fund from time to time with no legal basis.
+33. Money was misappropriated from the Sextant Funds for Spork's benefit in two ways: (i) Spork caused the Sextant Funds to transfer money to Riambel Holding S.A. ("Riambel"), Spork's holding company; and (ii) Spork took money from the Sextant Canadian Fund from time to time.